gabrielyap/reddit-covid-news/README.md

 4) In reddit.py line 6-8, paste your client_id (the sequence of letters, numbers underneath "personal use script" and above the secret ID).
    Paste in your client_secret (the sequence on letters and numbers after "secret").
    Paste in your user_agent (the title of your application).
-5) The program should be set and authorized.
+5) reddit.py should be set and authorized.
+6) Run graph.py after several runs of reddit.py to visualize the trend of the day of the year vs. frequency of COVID-19 related posts.